 Welcome to my site!

-I’m thrilled to announce a new Fina Fitzgibbons Brooklyn Mystery, Death and Disappearance.
-It’s Fina’s fifth book, available now on Amazon.
+I’m thrilled to announce the latest Fina Fitzgibbons Brooklyn Mystery, Dorset in the Dark.
+It’s Fina’s sixth book, available now on Amazon.

 And here are few lines from one of the first scenes—Fina wakes up to a call from her favorite NYPD detective, Jane Templeton: